SunFlowerApart/HowToMakeHerFlower/afterword.md

 # Afterword

+Thank you for making it this far into the book.
+We hope it was helpful and you got something out of it.

 If you have any comments, feel free to get in touch at [SunflowerApart@protonmail.ch](mailto:SunflowerApart@protonmail.ch).
 We are hoping to hear from readers of any gender and in any relationship status